 Times have changed.
-Imagining a short 50 years ago it was almost impossible to even show a female belly button on TV is nearly impossible when you look at the sex-driven content today’s youth is exposed to on TV, in movies, in ads, on the internet, and literally everywhere else.
+Imagining a short 50 years ago it was almost impossible to show a female belly button on TV is nearly impossible when you look at the sex-driven content today’s youth are exposed to on TV, in movies, in ads, on the internet, and literally everywhere else.
 Sex is indeed a primary motivator of our species, and once the market realized “sex sells” they pushed it at the people until we all became so numb to it that we don’t even notice anymore.
-How many of you would give second thought to a mild cut-away sex scene on TV or a half naked billboard?
+How many of you would give second thought to a mild cut-away sex scene on TV or a half-naked billboard?
 Chances are very few of you would.
 However, there is someone who notices– your kids.
-Unfortunately, this change in times forces parents to reevaluate when is the right time to start educating their kids about sex.
+Unfortunately, this change in times forces parents to reevaluate when the right time to start educating their kids about sex.
 If you start too late, well, it could be too late.

 So when is the right time for the sex talk?

 Teaching your kids about sex really doesn’t come to one single “sex talk” like people seem to think.
 There shouldn’t be some coming of age point where you sit down and have one very long and awkward conversation with your child about sex.
-Rather it should be a slow and gradual education over time that properly corresponds with your child’s mentality.
+Rather, it should be a slow and gradual education over time that properly corresponds with your child’s mentality.